cakephp/docs/en/views/helpers/form.rst

 Like many helpers in CakePHP, FormHelper uses string templates to format the HTML it creates.
-While the default templates are intended to be a reasonable set of defaults.
-You may need to customize the templates to suit your application.
+While the default templates are intended to be a reasonable set of defaults, you may need to customize the templates to suit your application.

 To change the templates when the helper is loaded you can set the ``'templates'`` option when including the helper in your controller::